Thursday Two Questions #67 In Memorance of Him

 Getting back to Dad, it was really good for me growing up with the traditions my dad established.
 It was stability, I knew what to expect every weekend, every holiday, and every summer.

 My immediate family has zero tradition, not one that I can even count for three years in a row.
 Our best was something we did for two years in a row, if I can even remember what it was.
 Our tradition-less life didn't even phase me until recently.
 One day, out of the blues, I wondered what and how Trinity sees Christmas?
-Sure, I wanted her to be flexible, but I also want to hear her talk about our family one day to her friends and children, what she remembers doing around Christmas, New Year, Halloween, and so on in her childhood.
+Sure, I wanted her to be flexible, but I also want to hear her talk about our family activities to her friends and children one day.
+What she remembers the family doing around Christmas, New Year, Halloween, and so on.

 Needless to say, it has me worried in some ways lately about our tradition-less lives.
-On the positive note, what we learned is to be flexible.
+On the positive note, we are flexible.
 Not to expect that someone can always be with us and to be independent emotionally and physically.
-As I send these messages to my kids that they have to do certain things out of respect, and just because...I also encouraged them to be independent and exploratory.
-If they have a good excuse for their absence, I actually can live with it once in a while.
+As I send these messages to my children that they have to do certain things out of respect, and just because...I also encouraged them to be independent and exploratory.
+If they have a good excuse for their absence, I can be fine with it.

 Here are Self Sagacity's Thursday Two Questions #67: